CurveDocs/curve-docs/docs/cryptoswap_exchange/pools/crypto-pool.md

-TwoCrypto are two-coin exchange contracts containing two volatile assets.
+**Crypto-Pools are exchange contracts containing two volatile assets.**

-The exchange contracts are deployed via the CryptoSwap Factory.
-They are not created from a blueprint contract, as at the time of deployments this was not out yet.
-Instead the implementations have a `initialize()` function which is called when deploying a new pool.
-This function then sets all the variables.
-Newer crypto pools are deployed from blueprints.
+These exchange contracts are deployed via the [CryptoSwap Factory](../factory/overview.md).
+Unlike newer Factory contracts, which utilize blueprint contracts, the earlier versions did not have this feature at the time of their deployments.
+Instead, in these earlier versions, the exchange contract is created using the Vyper built-in `create_forwarder_to()` (in the meantime renamed to `create_minimal_proxy_to`) function.
+The pool is then initialized via the `initialize()` function of the pool implementation contract, which sets all the relevant variables, such as paired tokens, prices, and parameters.

 ??? quote "Initializing the Pool"